rmanky/vue_list/README.md

 # Vue List

 A todo list, built with Vue.
-Runs on Android (and iOS?) with CapacitorJs.
+Runs on Android (and iOS?) with Capacitor.